Last updated on May 4th, 2025 at 01:04 pm

 Once the sun sets and you’ve had dinner, it’s a good idea to hit the hay early.
 You’ll be waking up at 3 AM to start your hike to the Mount Bromo sunrise viewpoint around 3:30 AM.

-After sunrise, return to the village, where you can relax or nap until lunchtime.
-After having your lunch, start your hike to Mount Bromo, where most tourists would have already completed their visit.
+After witnessing the famous Mount Bromo sunrise, return to the village, where you can relax or nap until lunchtime.
+After enjoying a lovely lunch, start your hike to Mount Bromo Crater, where most tourists would have already completed their visit and left.

 Why not consider adding in a East Java trip to Mount Ijen?!